Akash-Kumar-Sinha/Authenticate/README.md

 ## Credits

 This project was created and maintained by [Akash Kumar Sinha](https://github.com/Akash-Kumar-Sinha).
-Special thanks to contributors and open-source libraries used in this project.

 #### Note